A Dramatic Turn of Events: Critical reception

 Upon release, A Dramatic Turn of Events received mixed reviews from music publications.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album holds an average score of 55, based on six reviews.
 Rich Wilson called it "fresh and frankly stunning"; however, he warned that the album was not immediately gratifying and that it required several listens to fully appreciate.
 Critics were generally complimentary of Mike Mangini's performance, with Drumhead elaborating, "[he] demonstrates the physical prowess and agility of a racehorse, stretching to play at the top of his talents and reining himself in to allow his bandmates to do the same."

 In a negative review for PopMatters, Chris Conaton expressed disappointment in the album's predictability, noting, "At this point it’s pretty clear that the band is comfortably ensconced in their lifestyle and content to just keep doing things the way they have been for years."
 In a lukewarm review for AllMusic, Thom Jurek observed, "there is something here for virtually every fan -- or detractor -- to grab hold of."
 Sputnikmusic criticized Mangini's drum parts, describing them as "bland", as well as the decision to include three ballads, but ultimately gave the album an overall positive review.

 In their year-end wrap up for 2011, Burrn! awarded A Dramatic Turn of Events for Best Album and Best Front Cover, while John Petrucci and Jordan Rudess won Best Guitarist and Best Keyboardist, respectively.
 At the 2012 Grammy Awards, "On the Backs of Angels" was nominated for Best Hard Rock/Metal Performance, representing Dream Theater's first-ever Grammy nomination.

 Supporting tour

-The A Dramatic Turn of Events Tour kicked off on July 4, 2011 in Rome, Italy.
+The A Dramatic Turn of Events Tour kicked off on July 4, 2011, in Rome, Italy.
 The second leg of the tour took place in North America, where Dream Theater headlined with Trivium.
 After a short break to conclude 2011, Dream Theater returned to Europe in 2012 with Periphery, then to North America with Crimson Projekct before heading to South America for the final leg of the tour.
 On August 19 and 20, Dream Theater filmed and recorded two shows at Luna Park in Buenos Aires, Argentina.
 The performances were released as part of a live album, entitled Live at Luna Park, on November 5, 2013.

+Artwork controversy

+Heavy metal music-themed news website MetalSucks called attention to the clip art Hugh Syme used for Dream Theater's A Dramatic Turn of Events cover art, as well as noted the same clip art image appears on Norwegian progressive metal band Circus Maximus's 2005 album The 1st Chapter.
+As written by MetalSucks: "Dream Theater might’ve gotten away with it if wasn’t for those pesky kids in Circus Maximus, whose 2005 album featured the very same $15.00 clip art image on the cover."
+Syme would later be criticized for his continued usage of clip art and stock imagery in subsequent Dream Theater album artwork, including Dream Theater's 2019 release Distance Over Time.